 Congratulations on your engagement!
-Whether you expected your proposal or it was a complete surprise, here’s my advice of what to do when you get engaged.
+Whether you expected your proposal or it was a complete surprise, here’s my advice of what to do when you get engaged, now updated for 2021.

 Taking the time to enjoy your new status as a fiancé/fiancée is really important.
 You’re only engaged for a really short time so make the most of it.
-Flash that sparkler, celebrate with family and friends and enjoy each other.
+Flash that sparkler, celebrate with family and friends (on zoom in these Covid times) and enjoy each other.
 Theres plenty of time for planning!

 Speaking of which, it can seem daunting to start planning your wedding.
 Here is my advice of what to do when you get engaged and you are ready to start planning.